DerXter/portfolio/exampleSite/content/english/publications/publication-1.md

 1. How can pre-trained models be used for languages not included in the initial pre-training?
 2. How can the resulting translation models effectively transfer to new domains?

-To answer these questions, **we create a new African news corpus covering 16 languages, of which eight languages are not part of any existing evaluation dataset.** We demonstrate that the most effective strategy for transferring both to additional languages and to additional domains is to fine-tune large pre-trained models on small quantities of high-quality translation data.
+To answer these questions, **we create a new African news corpus covering 16 languages, of which eight languages are not part of any existing evaluation dataset.** We demonstrate that **the most effective strategy for transferring both to additional languages and to additional domains is to fine-tune large pre-trained models on small quantities of high-quality translation data**.